-[The Second Schedule amended: Act No. 113 of 1965 s.
-8(1)]
+[Schedule 2, formerly The Second Schedule, amended: Act No. 113 of 1965 s.
+8(1); SL 2022/201 r.
+16.]

 Notes

-1 This is a compilation of the Electoral Rules 1908 and includes the amendments made by the other written laws referred to in the following table.
-The table also contains information about any reprint.
+This is a compilation of the Electoral Rules 1908 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.

 Compilation table